PaskaPinishkes/sys-hidplus/README.md

 # sys-hidplus
-A Nintendo Switch sysmodule to use up to 3 inputs over the network and useful to use with services such as Parsec for remote play.
+A Nintendo Switch sysmodule to use up to 3 inputs over the network and useful to use with services such as Parsec for remote play

+# Disclaimer
+Bugs occur and I'm in no way responsible of any damage caused by this sysmodule or its misuse.
+If you get any issue, please report it on the Issues tab or report it on the gbatemp thread of this sysmodule.

 # Instructions